Fairfax, Virginia: Geography

 Fairfax is located close to the geographic center of Fairfax County, at (38.852612, −77.304377).
 According to the U.S. Census Bureau, the city has a total area of 16.3 km2, of which all but 0.1 sqkm is land.

 While the city is the county seat, a small portion of the county comprising the courthouse complex, the jail, and a small area nearby is itself an exclave of the county within the city.
 Fairfax County's Government Center is west of Fairfax.

 Water Courses

-The City is home to the start of the Accotink Creek and the source of Daniels Run, which flows into Accontink Creek.
+The City is home to the start of the Accotink Creek and the source of Daniels Run, which flows into Accotink Creek.

 Climate

 The City is in the humid subtropical climate under the Köppen climate classification characterized by long and hot summers and cool to mild winters.